-Good governance involves providing procedure notes, guidance, developing and implementing protocols and providing briefings and enabling effective support to Councillors in their different roles including Member training.
+Good governance can be facilitated by providing procedure notes, guidance, developing and implementing protocols and providing briefings and enabling effective support to Councillors in their different roles including Member training.

-The tasks for the year 2009 are to:
+The tasks for the year 2010 are to:

-- Increase Members understanding and knowledge of the requirements of the Code of Conduct. - Give further publicity to the New Arrangements in Respect of Allegations of Member Complaints now handled locally. - Promote and increase an understanding of the roles and responsibilities of the statutory officers.

-- Increase awareness of the ethical framework, and supporting policies and procedures and provide further training to Members and to staff. - Promote and encourage joined up working and better governance arrangements. - Monitor and test the operation and effectiveness of the ethical framework. - To provide information on the ethical framework to the public, town and parish councils and members of staff. - Work to further embed a culture of risk management throughout the Authority. - Enhance and support the work of the Overview and Scrutiny Committees and the Performance and Governance Committee. - Continue to promote diversity and equalities within the Authority. - Embrace the proposals and changes created by the Local Government and Public Involvement in Health Act 2007 - Adopt one of the two new executive arrangements being either the new style Leader and Cabinet Executive or Mayor and Cabinet Executive - Enhance the Scrutiny Function - Consultation on "Communities in control: Real people, real power Codes of Conduct for local authority members and employees"
+- Increase Members understanding and knowledge of the requirements of the Code of Conduct. - Give further publicity to the New Arrangements in Respect of Allegations of Member Complaints now handled locally. - Promote and increase an understanding of the roles and responsibilities of the statutory officers. - Increase awareness of the ethical framework, and supporting policies and procedures and provide further training to Members and to staff. - Promote and encourage joined up working and better governance arrangements. - Monitor and test the operation and effectiveness of the ethical framework. - To provide information on the ethical framework to the public, town and parish councils and members of staff. - Work to further embed a culture of risk management throughout the Authority. - Enhance and support the work of the Overview and Scrutiny Committees and the Performance and Governance Committee. - Continue to promote diversity and equalities within the Authority. - Embrace the proposals and changes created by the Local Government and Public Involvement in Health Act 2007 - Adopt one of the two new executive arrangements being either the new style Leader and Cabinet Executive or Mayor and Cabinet Executive - Enhance the Scrutiny Function